-The Council is requested to resolve:
+The Cabinet is requested to resolve:

-- (a) That the report be noted; and - (b) That the significant decisions taken by Silver as set out in the Appendix be ratified insofar as they relate to Council functions.
+- (a) That the report be noted; and - (b) That the Significant Decisions taken by Silver as set out in Appendix A be ratified.

 3. The Slough Joint Wellbeing Strategy, the JSNA and the Five Year Plan